-- 4 Membership is terminated if: - 4.(1) the member dies or, if it is an organisation, ceases to exist; - 4.(2) the member resigns by written notice to the Charity unless, after the resignation, there would be less than two members; - 4.(3) any sum due from the member to the Charity is not paid in full within six months of it falling due; - 4.(4) the member is removed from membership by a resolution of the Directors that it is in the best interests of the Charity that his or her membership is terminated.
-A resolution to remove a member from membership may only be passed if: - (a) the member has been given at least twenty-one days' notice in writing of the meeting of the Directors at which the resolution will be proposed and the reasons why it is to be proposed; - (b) the member or, at the option of the member, the member's representative (who need not be a member of the Charity) has been allowed to make representations to the meeting.
+- 8. Membership is terminated if: - (1) the Member dies or, if it is an organisation, ceases to exist; - (2) the Member resigns by written notice to the Charity unless, after the resignation, there would be less than two Members; - (3) any sum due from the Member to the Charity is not paid in full within six months of it falling due; - the Member is removed from membership by a resolution of the Directors that it is in the best interests of the Charity that his or her membership is terminated.
+A resolution to remove a Member from membership may only be passed if: - (a) the Member has been given at least twenty-one days' notice in writing of the meeting of the Directors at which the resolution will be proposed and the reasons why it is to be proposed; - (b) the Member or, at the option of the Member, the Member's representative (who need not be a Member) has been allowed to make representations to the meeting.